yukurt/lua/README.md

   * exercise25p2
     * demonstration of Exercise 25.2 of "Programming in Lua" (3rd edition)
     * the exercise asks what the stack will look like after a series of stack operations
+* calling_lua_from_c
+  * listing26p1
+    * example of reading a Lua file from C
+	* adapted from Ierusalimschy in Listing 26.1 of "Programming in Lua" (3rd edition)